saiusha30/docker-cadvisor-monitoring/README.md

 # Docker cAdvisor Monitoring

-This project sets up cAdvisor for monitoring Docker containers in real-time
+This project demonstrates how to monitor Docker containers using  cAdvisor.
+It provides real-time insights into resource usage and performance metric of running container
+##  key metrics via cAdvisor
+CPU usage
+memory consumption
+Network I/O
+filesystem
+continer uptime
  ## Features

 - **Real-time container monitoring**: Track resource usage like CPU, memory, network, and disk.
 - **Web-based dashboard**: View the metrics in a simple and interactive web UI.
 - **Lightweight and simple setup**: Easy to get started with Docker and Docker Compose.

 ## Prerequisites
+- git
 - Docker
 - Docker Compose
 - Basic knowledge of Docker containers